Dubai Customs Displays Experience In Developing Creative Services To Saudi Customs - UrduPoint

 Dubai Customs Displays Experience In Developing Creative Services To Saudi Customs

-Dubai Customs highlighted its experience in developing disruptive customs systems and services, in a virtual meeting with officials from the Saudi Customs

-Dubai (UrduPoint / Pakistan Point News - 16th April, 2021) Dubai Customs highlighted its experience in developing disruptive customs systems and services, in a virtual meeting with officials from the Saudi Customs.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 16th Apr, 2021) Dubai Customs highlighted its experience in developing disruptive customs systems and services, in a virtual meeting with officials from the Saudi Customs.

 The meeting aimed at exchange of knowledge between the two customs departments, and exploring more cooperation.